 During the dental procedure, we clean and polish your pet’s teeth and take X-rays.

-We will sometimes recommend scheduling a follow-up examination two weeks after the original assessment and treatment visit.
+If needed, we will schedule a follow-up examination two weeks after the original assessment and treatment visit.

-During annual wellness exams, we will talk about how you can implement a teeth brushing routine at home for your pet.
-We might also suggest specific products to help improve your pet’s oral health.
+During annual wellness exams, we will discuss how to implement a teeth brushing routine at home for your pet.
+We can also suggest specific products to help improve your pet’s oral health.

 Here are a few of the most frequently asked questions patients ask our vets about pet dental care.